-The article presents, first of all, stages of life of several things, which appear in autobiographical interviews conducted within the project "Experience of the Process of the Transformation in Poland.
-A Sociological Comparative Analysis Based on Biographical Perspective."
+The aim of the chapter is the analysis of the life of things in selected autobiographical narrative interviews.
+I present, first of all, the stages of life of several things, which appear in autobiographical interviews conducted within the project Experience of the Process of the Transformation in Poland.
+A Sociological Comparative Analysis Based on a Biographical Perspective.
 Secondly, I discuss chosen aspects of the systemic transformation process in Poland in the context of the items described by the narrators.
 I refer to three interviews: with Szymon (born 1973, graduated from Higher School of Art and Design, academic teacher), Piotr (born 1975, engineer, corporate worker), and Michał (born 1982, majored in IT and econometrics, entrepreneur).
-The things in the interviews, for example, pieces of furniture, household appliances, and devices, are mentioned spontaneously (are not brought about by the interviewer's questions), which points to the significance of those items in a biographical experience.
+In these narrations - compared to other interviews - things appear with the highest frequency, therefore they were selected as the basis of the analysis.
+The things in the interviews, for example, pieces of furniture, household appliances, and devices, are mentioned spontaneously (are not brought about by the interviewer's questions), which points to the significance of those items in a biographical experience of the transformation process.
 Biographical memory is triggered by and focuses around things which change with time.
+The significant presence of material objects in the biographical experience is the reason for the discussion.